Stubbornness: Is it your greatest asset or weakness?

 While our nation is so proud to show their... [continue]

 Texas Churches Meet the Need in Eagle Pass

 by Olivia Williams on June 24, 2015 in great commandment

 In June of 2013, a flooding disaster left residents of Eagle Pass in great need of reconstruction and attention to damage due to rising water levels.
 Two years after the natural disaster, Texas Baptists Disaster Recovery is continuing to send groups of volunteers to help the community repair damages, provide service to those in need and share the love of Christ.

 Eagle Pass, a town on the border of Texas and Mexico, is located in Maverick County, which is the ninth poorest county in the United States.
-Due to the flooding from 2013, the/p>/p>/a>... [continue]
+Due to the flooding from 2013, the community's poverty levels only increased as many people lacked the resources to properly fix... [continue]

 Found Ministry in Free Counseling